Skip to main content

 await queueAudio('./sfx/explosion.wav', 1);

-// Voice announcements (channel 2) - auto-ducks other audio
+// Set up voice announcements (channel 2) to duck all other audio

 Interactive Applications